damnation-eu/website-beta/rpg-gameplay.md

 <b>Chests are the only blocks that can be protected with /lock</b>
 </p>

 <p>Every chunk claimed is owned by the current leader and all members of the kingdom are added as members.
 If a new leader is promoted, they will inherit ownership of the kingdom's land.
 Monster spawning is denied.
 Chests are protected automatically upon placement like on Main.
 For chest management, consult our <a href="{{site.baseurl}}/g/lwc">LWC Guide</a>.
+Though doors, furnaces, and other useable blocks cannot be locked, they cannot be opened, closed, or accessed by players who are not members of your land.
 All protected chunks are visible on the dynmap.</p>

 <div style="text-align: center;" markdown="1">
 ###Building